 Before launching EnFocus Strategies, Tammi was the Chief Growth Officer at KIPP Houston Public Schools with oversight for community relations, development, governmental relations, marketing/PR and the overall district growth strategy.
 Prior to her role at KIPP, Tammi served as Chief of Staff and Campaign Manager to former Texas State Representative Ellen Cohen.
 She has also served as the Co-Founder and Executive Director of the Houston Equal Rights Alliance (HERA), a nonprofit focused on voter education, coalition building and advocacy on behalf of the LGBT community.
 In addition, Tammi has over twelve years of experience in the financial services industry where she worked as Vice President for Bank of America/NationsBank, Project Manager at CheckFree Corporation, and Assistant Vice President at Mellon Mortgage.

-Tammi has deep history in community involvement and giving back.
+Tammi has a deep history in community involvement and giving back.
 She is well respected as a local leader in the LGBTQ community where she has been involved in various volunteer roles for over fifteen years.
 In 2016, she was appointed by Mayor Sylvester Turner to serve on the City of Houston’s first LGBT Advisory Board.
-Tammi is a board member of the Montrose Management District and Co-Founder and Co-Chair of the Greater Houston LGBT Chamber of Commerce.
+Tammi is a board member of the Montrose Management District and Co-Founder and Board Chair of the Greater Houston LGBT Chamber of Commerce.
 In addition, she serves as a board member and is a past Board Chair for the Hollyfield Foundation, a foundation dedicated to supporting LGBT nonprofit organizations.
 Tammi is a member of the Victory Fund Campaign Board and she co-chaired the 2015 and 2016 Victory Fund Houston Champagne Brunch, with both years resulting in groundbreaking fundraising records.
 In 2017, Sheriff Ed Gonzalez appointed her to his Transition Committee with the goal of spearheading recommendations for LGBTQI policies within the department.

 In prior years, Tammi has held positions in various organizations including Vice President-Hyde Park Civic Association, Board President-Houston Equal Rights Alliance, Vice President-Houston GLBT Political Caucus, and Board President-Townhouse Manor Homeowners Association.
 Other volunteer roles include serving as a panelist for the NFL’s Business Connect program during Business Connect Pitch Day, business plan adviser for the Houston Community College (HCC)-Newspring Business Plan Competition and student resume advisor for University of Houston-Downtown College of Business.
 Tammi is a graduate of Leadership Houston, Class XXVIII.